StevenDuyVo/ETL_Prject_SV_VN/README.md

-Together, Victor Nguduba and Steven Vo completed ETL_Project using class resources such as instructor aid and previous zoom recordings.
+Together, Victor Nduaguba and Steven Vo completed ETL_Project using class resources such as instructor aid and previous zoom recordings.
 As well as using ChatGPT and Xpert Learning Tool to help assist in coding.